-The chemical manufacturing sector is one of America’s top exporting industries, with $189 billion in exports 2013, accounting for 12 percent of all U.S. exports.
-The industry employs nearly 800,000 men and women, and of these jobs, more than 200,000 are export dependent.
+The chemical manufacturing sector is one of America’s top exporting industries, with $191 billion in exports in 2014, accounting for more than 14 percent of all U.S. exports.
+The industry employs over 800,000 men and women, and of these jobs, more than 200,000 are export dependent.
 Additionally, the chemical industry is a key supplier for a broad range of downstream industries with large international presence, including automotive, agriculture, buildings and construction, pharmaceutical, transport, textiles, and many others.

 Success in today’s global economy requires companies, in all sectors, to compete effectively in international markets.
 Opening market opportunities for business, through multilateral, regional and bilateral agreements, is critical to boosting the competitiveness of US chemical manufacturers and chemistry-dependent sectors.
 U.S. trade policy is a key priority for ACC and its membership.